-- Are there any cracks or defects in the guard or blade? - Will the tip come off?
-(Have the combatant hold the sword while you pull on the tip) - Has the red tape covering the tip worn off? - Is the flex within acceptable range?
-(Check the flexibility as described in Combat Manual) Any blade that maintains a sharp bend after being flexed must be permanently removed from the field (a slight curve over the length of the blade is acceptable) - For Cut & Thrust rapiers, does the combatant have a swept hilt or rigid hand protection? - d.
-Defensive items for Rapier Combat (i.e. mug, parrying dagger, cloak) - Are there any sharp points?
-(Parry-only daggers must have rounded tips.) - Can the item be broken into sharp points? - e.
-Weapons intended for Armored Combat - Does the sword have the proper width, helm penetration, and weight?
-(If the weapon seems heavy, weigh it to ensure that it does not exceed the allowed maximum.) - Does the sword have cracks or defects that might result is breakage during combat? - Does the blade have burrs that could cause injury or damage to an opponent's gear? - Are the pommels firmly secured? - Are the heads firmly secured to the haft? - For pole-weapons, does the overall length exceed the allowed maximum? - Is there an excessive amount of splintering on the haft that would significantly weaken the haft?
+- a.
+Shinai - i.
+Does the tip come off easily? - ii.
+Does the Shinai have all four (4) slats? - iii.
+Is the edge marked? - iv.
+If Shinai has been modified, is the Shinai still safe? - b.
+Shinai Pole-Weapons - i.
+Does the Shinai portion meet all the requirements above? - ii.
+Does the Shinai fit snugly into the pole?
+(Hold it upside-down by the haft and shake it.) - iii.
+Are there any bends in the haft?
+(A slight flex is acceptable) - iv.
+Is the overall length within one-half inch (1/2) of maximum allowed? - c.
+Rapier Combat - i.
+Are there any cracks or defects in the guard or blade? - ii.
+Will the tip come off?
+(Have the combatant hold the sword while you pull on the tip) - iii.
+Has the red tape covering the tip worn off? - iv.
+Is the flex within acceptable range?
+(Check the flexibility as described in Combat Manual) Any blade that maintains a sharp bend after being flexed must be permanently removed from the field (a slight curve over the length of the blade is acceptable) - v.
+For Cut & Thrust rapiers, does the combatant have a swept hilt or rigid hand protection? - d.
+Defensive items for Rapier Combat (e.g. mug, parrying dagger, cloak) - i.
+Are there any sharp points?
+(Parry-only daggers must have rounded tips.) - ii.
+Can the item be broken into sharp points? - e.
+Weapons intended for Armored Combat - i.
+Does the sword have the proper width, helm penetration, and weight?
+(If the weapon seems heavy, weigh it to ensure that it does not exceed the allowed maximum.) - ii.
+Does the sword have cracks or defects that might result is breakage during combat? - iii.
+Does the blade have burrs that could cause injury or damage to an opponent's gear? - iv.
+Are the pommels firmly secured? - v.
+Are the heads firmly secured to the haft? - vi.
+For pole-weapons, does the overall length exceed the allowed maximum? - vii.
+Is there an excessive amount of splintering on the haft that would significantly weaken the haft?